 A. The Department may cancel a PDL if it determines Respondent violated a restriction of the PDL or upon notification of a moving traffic violation while driving with a PDL.
 Notification can include a citation, incident report, or other reliable communication from a law enforcement officer.

-B. The Respondent may request a hearing by telephone, in person, or in writing on the issue of PDL cancellation.
+B. [Deleted: ][Information about how to request a hearing] on the issue of PDL cancellation[ can be found on the Hearings Division’s website].
 The Respondent must surrender any license or permit at the time of the request, unless the PDL has been previously surrendered to the Department or to a law enforcement officer.

 C. The hearing shall be held as promptly as possible with consideration given to the docketing requirements for the hearing location, the schedule of the Respondent and any representative of the Respondent, and the availability of a Hearing Officer.